Turks and Caicos Islands: 19th century

 In 1807, Britain prohibited the slave trade and, in 1833, abolished slavery in its colonies.
 British ships sometimes intercepted slave traders in the Caribbean, and some ships were wrecked off the coast of these islands.
 In 1837, the Esperança, a Portuguese slaver, was wrecked off East Caicos, one of the larger islands.
 While the crew and 220 captive Africans survived the shipwreck, 18 Africans died before the survivors were taken to Nassau.
 Africans from this ship may have been among the 189 liberated Africans whom the British colonists settled in the Turks and Caicos from 1833 to 1840.

 In 1841, the Trouvadore, an illegal Spanish slave ship, was wrecked off the coast of East Caicos.
-All of the 20 man crew and 192 captive Africans survived the sinking.
-Officials freed the Africans and arranged for 168 persons to be apprenticed to island proprietors on Grand Turk Island for one year.
+All of the 20-man crew and 192 captive Africans survived the sinking.
+Officials freed the Africans and arranged for 168 persons to be apprenticed to island proprietors on Grand Turk for one year.
 They increased the small population of the colony by seven per cent.
 The remaining 24 were resettled in Nassau, Bahamas.
 The Spanish crew were also taken there, to be turned over to the custody of the Cuban consul and taken to Cuba for prosecution.
 An 1878 letter documents the "Trouvadore Africans" and their descendants as constituting an essential part of the "labouring population" on the islands.
-In 2004, marine archaeologists affiliated with the Turks and Caicos National Museum discovered a wreck, called the "Black Rock Ship", that subsequent research has suggested may be that of the Trouvadore.
+In 2004, marine archaeologists affiliated with the Turks and Caicos National Museum discovered a wreck, called the "Black Rock Ship", that subsequent research has suggested might be that of the Trouvadore.
 In November 2008, a cooperative marine archaeology expedition, funded by the United States National Oceanographic and Atmospheric Administration, confirmed that the wreck has artifacts whose style and date of manufacture link them to the Trouvadore.

 In 1848, Britain designated the Turks and Caicos as a separate colony under a council president.
 In 1873–4, the islands were made part of the Jamaica colony; in 1894, the chief colonial official was restyled commissioner.
 In 1917, Canadian Prime Minister Robert Borden suggested that the Turks and Caicos join Canada, but this suggestion was rejected by British Prime Minister David Lloyd George and the islands remained a dependency of Jamaica.